What does calcification mean?

 - Injury or infection – Any tissue that is damaged by an injury or infection can develop calcifications.
 Calcifications can also be caused by a previous medical procedure such as a biopsy.
 Sometimes the calcifications are so large that they can be felt when the tissue is touched.
 The calcifications are caused by calcium released from the damaged cells.

 - Tumours – Some tumours can cause calcifications as the cells in the tumour die and release their calcium into the surrounding tissue.
-Calcifications can be seen in both non-cancerous (benign) and cancerous (malignant) tumours.
+Calcifications can be seen in both benign (non-cancerous) and malignant (cancerous) tumours.
 Calcifications are very commonly seen in tumours of the breast.
 Pathologists sometimes describe calcifications seen with a tumour as dystrophic calcification.

 - Chronic inflammation – Chronic inflammation is a term pathologists use to describe a type of immune response that lasts for a long time (usually weeks, months, or even years).
 Over time, chronic inflammation can damage the surrounding tissue and cause calcifications to develop.
 Calcifications caused by chronic inflammation are commonly seen in blood vessels, especially in people older than 50 years of age.